ralhei/pyRserve/doc/intro.rst

 Changes
 ----------------
+* V 0.7.0rc1 (2013-01-08)
+    * Fixed problem when receiving very large result sets from R (added support for XT_LARGE header flag)
+    * Correctly translate multi-dimensional R arrays into numpy arrays (preserve axes the right way) Removed 'arrayOrder' keyword argument as a consequence.
+API CHANGE - PLEASE ADAPT YOUR CODE!
+    * Support for conn.voidEval and conn.eval and new 'defaultVoid'-kw argument in the connect() function
+    * Fixed bug in receiving multi-dimensional boolean (logical) arrays from R
+    * Added support for multi-dimensional string arrays

 * V 0.6.0 (2012-06-25)
     * support for Python3.x
     * Python versions <= 2.5 no more supported (due to Py3 support)